 Lastly, you may wonder about the efficiency of the myriad of other trekking pole shelter shapes out there.
 In short, anything with a single pole that is off center (aka asymmetrical such as the SMD Lunar Solo) is always going to be less volumetrically efficient than the same thing with the pole positioned centrally (just from the basics of geometry).
 This is only done to get the pole out of the sleeping area.
 That’s why you’ll often see this type of shelter often adding various struts to increase volume or improve the distribution of that volume (e.g. supplement headroom), such as the TarpTent Aeon and Zpacks Plexamid.
-But these struts will always cause a further decline in the overall weight efficiency of the shelter because the additional volume you get relative to the weight of a strut is unavoidably poor.
-You can add enough struts to achieve a reasonably sized living space but it would be much more weight efficient to start with a more efficient two pole geometry rather than tacking weight onto a less efficient one.
-So offset single pole designs with struts are very low efficiency.
+But these struts will always cause a further decline in the overall weight efficiency of the shelter because the additional volume you get relative to the weight of a strut is always poor.
+Adding weight via struts is fundamentally less efficient than using a second trekking pole if you have one on hand anyways, so those design only make sense for single trekking pole hikers.
+Single trekking pole tents can add enough struts to achieve a reasonably sized living space but it would be more weight efficient to start with a more efficient two pole geometry rather than tacking weight onto a less efficient one.
+Offset single pole designs with struts like the Plexamid and Aeon represent near the bottom of efficiency (but may have other advantages like a smaller footprint).

 The most weight efficient trekking pole tent will: